guanzhousongmicrosoft/cosmosdb-cassandra-changefeed-processor/README.md

 1. Change directories to the repo using `cd cosmosdb`

+1. Create a keyspace and table in your Cassandra API account.
+For help see tutorials [here](https://docs.microsoft.com/azure/cosmos-db/cassandra/create-account-java).

-1. Next, update credentials the file `src/main/resources/reference.conf` (you can get the values from "connection string" tab in Azure portal):
+1. Next, update the file `src/main/resources/reference.conf` with keyspace and table name, and your Cassandra API account credentials (you can get the values from "connection string" tab in Azure portal):

     ```conf
         cassandra {